cmanv/zwm/readme.md

 - **desktop-mode-stacked**: Switch the desktop to Stacked mode.
 - **desktop-mode-vtiled**: Switch the desktop to VTiled mode.
 - **desktop-mode-next**: Switch the desktop to the next tiling mode in the order defined by _desktop-modes_.
-- **desktop-mode-prev**: Switch the desktop to the previous tiling mode in ther order defined by _desktop-modes_..
+- **desktop-mode-prev**: Switch the desktop to the previous tiling mode in ther order defined by _desktop-modes_.
 - **desktop-next**: Go to the next active desktop.
 Last desktop wraps to first.
 - **desktop-prev**: Go to the previous active desktop.
 First desktop wraps to last.
-- **desktop-rotate-next**: Rotate the position of the tiled windows counterclockwise.
+- **desktop-rotate-next**: Tiled mode only.
+Rotate the position of the windows counterclockwise.
-- **desktop-rotate-prev**: Rotate the position of the tiled windows clockwise.
+- **desktop-rotate-prev**: Tiled mode only.
+Rotate the position of the windows clockwise.
+- **desktop-swap-next**: Tiled mode only.
+Swap the position of the active window with the next window.
+- **desktop-swap-prev**: Tiled mode only.
+Swap the position of the active window with the previous window.
 - **desktop-select-_number_**: Go to desktop _number_
 - **desktop-window-next**: Move the focus to the next tiled window.
 - **desktop-window-prev**: Move the focus to the previous tiled window.